 - Division of credit, debt, assets, valuables and household items

 Your particular situation may call for addressing other topics, but most parties will find that resolution of these core factors must be fully determined for a judge to deem the agreement fair and thus grant the divorce according to these terms.

 Learn More About These Agreements

 Premarital agreements and marital settlement agreements are often complicated and misunderstood.
 You should work with the Law Offices of Diane J.N.
-Morin to help you create these agreements.
+Morin, Inc. to help you create these agreements.
 Contact us online or call us at 650-473-0822 to schedule a free initial phone consultation at our office in Palo Alto.